 As with the non-hybrid version of the 508, the Hybrid is generally a good car to drive once you get used to its unconventional feel.
 You sit low behind a high dashboard and grip a small steering wheel – all of which add a sporty feel to things – but the 508's general demeanour is more sedate and comfort-orientated.

 There are a number of driving modes to pick from, intended to get the best out of the 508's hybrid system in different situations.
 You're likely to spend much of your time in 'Electric' or 'Hybrid' mode.
 In the former, Peugeot says you should be able to keep going for 36 miles on power from the car's 13.2kWh battery alone without waking the engine.
 Doing this, the 508 is extremely smooth, quiet and relaxing to drive – a sensation enhanced by good ride quality, even on large 19-inch alloy wheels.

-In 'Hybrid' mode, the 508 behaves more like a Toyota or Honda 'self-charging' hybrid, deciding itself whether to use electric or petrol power, or mix the two, in order to make progress as efficiently as possible.
+In 'Hybrid' mode, the 508 behaves more like one of Toyota or Honda's 'self-charging' hybrids, deciding itself whether to use electric or petrol power, or mix the two, in order to make progress as efficiently as possible.
 You can also hold on to battery charge until you want or need to use it – when you enter an urban area, for example.

 Peugeot 508 Hybrid 0-62mph, top speed and acceleration

 The powertrain combines a 108bhp electric motor with a turbocharged 1.6-litre petrol engine for a total of 222bhp, so the 508 feels brisk, if not blistering.
 There are a number of driving modes to select, and in 'Sport' the full power of the car is unleashed.
 Acceleration from 0-62mph takes 8.3 seconds, but the car feels a little peppier than that figure suggests thanks to the continuous torque offered by its electric motor.